The BEST Valentine’s Heart Sugar Cookies are fun to make and extra tasty! Share these heart sugar cookies with your sweetheart!

 How to decorate sugar cookies and what tips did I use for decorating these cookies?

 I primarily used a writing tip for dots and writing, a leaf tip for making ribbon details, and a star tip for making some of the other designs.
+Getting a Wilton decorating tip kit like this is great to have on hand for decorating!
+I also recommend using piping bags and piping couplers.
+The couplers allow you to switch out the decorating tips really easily!

 Other than that I used sprinkles and m&m candies to decorate!
 Have fun decorating!